OpenCUNY/2023-OpenCUNY.org-theme/readme.md

 ## Project Description

-A WordPRess theme for OpenCUNY.org, a digital medium funded by the DGSC, The Graduate Center, CUNY.
+A WordPress theme for OpenCUNY.org, a digital medium funded by the DGSC, The Graduate Center, CUNY.

 We've tried to make the code and documentation as human-readable, and instructive as possible, so that others can take this code and experiment, learn, have fun, and create.